Alccemist/CountermeasureEarly/README.md

 # Requirements

-To install requirements, enter this into a console within the project irectory:
+To install requirements, enter this into a console within the project directory:
 "pip install -r requirements.txt"

 You will need to create a Discord bot for main.py's "TOKEN".
 A server ID is needed for "SERVER_ID".